Linkcube/Nora/README.md

 Use the `--help` flag for more options.

-## Basic Control Endpoints
-These have been removed, please use [Svelte Radio Interface](https://github.com/Linkcube/svelte-radio-interface) for managing nora.

 ## Editable Variables
 Description | Type | Example
 --- | --- | ---